-Progressive number Surname Name Place and date of birth Independent (1) and/or (2) 1 Schapira Paul Simon Milan - March 26, 1964 (1) & (2) 2 Ravera Barbara Cuneo - January 21, 1975 (1) & (2)
+Progressive number Surname Name Place and date of birth Independent (1) and/or (2) 1 Schapira Paul Simon Milan - March 26, 1964 (1) & (2) 2 Morandini Lorenza Pavia - December 31, 1971 (1) & (2)

 1. Candidate declared independent in accordance with Article 148, paragraph 3 of the CFA.

-2. Candidate declared independent in accordance with the Self-Governance Code for listed companies (2018 edition)
+2. Candidate declared independent in accordance with the CG Code.

-Slate no. 1 received 81,359,705 votes in favour; slate no. 2 received 17,645,558 votes in favour.
+Slate no. 1 received 85,139,147 votes in favour; slate no. 2 received 18,595,863 votes in favour.

-The following individuals were thus elected: Giovanni Tamburi, Alessandra Gritti, Cesare d'Amico, Claudio Berretti, Alberto Capponi, Daniela Palestro, Giuseppe Ferrero, Manuela Mezzetti and Paul Simon Schapira.
+The following individuals were thus elected: Giovanni Tamburi, Alessandra Gritti, Claudio Berretti, Cesare d'Amico, Manuela Mezzetti, Daniela Palestra, Isabella Ercole, Giuseppe Ferrero, Sergio Marullo di Condojanni, and Paul Simon Schapira.

-The current Board of Directors, which will remain in office until the approval of the annual accounts for the year ended December 31, 2021, is shown in Table 1 of the Attachment to the present Report.
+The current Board of Directors, which will remain in office until the Shareholders' Meeting called to approve the financial statements for the year ended December 31, 2024, is shown in Table 1 of the Attachment to the present Report.
 For each member, an indication is given of their category (executive, non-executive, independent), role held on the Board, and time in office.
-Attachment 1) also includes the curricula vitae of each member of the Board of Directors, with the principal skills and professional experience.
-The Board of Directors meeting of May 2, 2019 confirmed that the Company applies the principles and criteria as per Articles 2 and 3 of the Self-Governance Code for listed companies (2018 edition), in relation to the composition of the Board of Directors and the roles and functions of the Non-Executive and Independent Directors.
-On this date, in particular, the Board of Directors confirmed that the attribution of operational powers to the Chairperson of the Board of Directors and Chief Executive Officer Mr. Giovanni Tamburi, with individual or joint signature, according to the events, with another Executive Director Ms. Alessandra Gritti, as well as, for some aspects, with the third Executive Director, Mr. Claudio Berretti, was functional to ensure greater efficiency of the organisational structure of the Company, especially in view of the activities undertaken.
+Attachment 1) also includes the curriculum vitae of each member of the Board of Directors, with the principal skills and professional experience.

+As of the close of the Year, there have been no changes in the composition of the Board of Directors.

+Diversity criteria and policies in the composition of the Board and the corporate organisation